deepnetworkgmbh/blog/_posts/2019-12-24-eventhub-consumer-throughput-analysis.md

 ## Conclusion

 We can maximize event hub consumer throughput by using parallelism.
+You can process events by assigning each of them to an individual thread from the thread pool rather than blocking the calling thread.
+This will decrease the time required to process all the upcoming events which results in better throughput.
 In order to see the effects, the different scenarios should be applied step by step.
 Also, the appropriate metrics should be used to observe the results, correctly.
 The depicted results in this post depends on [Event Processor Host](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-event-processor-host), so different implementations may perform better.